Coupling Designs for Randomized Experiments with Complex Treatments: Coupling Analysis and Comparisons

 The acyclic subspace is defined as the orthogonal complement $E_{a} \equiv E_{c}^\perp$ in $\ltwonot$.
 Our analysis shows that $\ltwonot = E_c \oplus E_a$, which are eigenspaces of the coupling operator $U_G$ with dispersions $\disp_G(E_a) = 1$ and $\disp_G(E_c) = -(k-1)$.
 Projections on $E_c$ and $E_a$ have closed forms, with $P_c \phi(d) = k\inv \sum_{l=1}^k \phi(d \oplus l/k) - \ef[\phi(D)]$ the de-meaned cyclic average and residual $P_a \phi(d) = \phi(d) - k\inv \sum_{l=1}^k \phi(d \oplus l/k)$.
 Then by Theorem \ref{thm:dispersion-decomposition}, for any $\phi \in \elltwo(F)$,

+Recall that for LHS, the low dispersion subspace $\ehist^\perp$ behaves like an iid design with $\dispg(\ehist^\perp) = 0$ (Example \ref{ex:lhs-analysis}).
+By contrast, the low dispersion space under RS has $\dispg(E_c) = -(k-1)$, actually harming relative efficiency through the negative term in Equation \eqref{eqn:dispersion-rs}.
+Thus, the RS coupling is less robust to adversarial influence function shapes than LHS.
+However, for this worst case to arise in practice, the influence functions $\si(\cdot)$ must be strongly cyclic with high frequency, which will be rare in typical social science applications.

-\begin{remark}[Smoothness and Shape] Equation \ref{eqn:dispersion-rs} shows that $\dispg(\phi)$ is large under the RS coupling if $\phi(\cdot)$ is well-approximated on the acyclic space $E_a$.
-This can be understood as smoothness and shape restrictions on $\phi(\cdot)$.
+\begin{remark}[Smoothness and Shape] Equation \eqref{eqn:dispersion-rs} shows that $\dispg(\phi)$ is large under the RS coupling if $\phi(\cdot)$ is well-approximated on the acyclic space $E_a$.
+This amounts to a combination of smoothness and shape restrictions on $\phi(\cdot)$.
 To see this, expand $E_c$ in a Fourier basis, noting $E_c = \linearspan \{ \sin(2\pi l k x), \cos(2\pi l k x) : l \ge 1 \}$ consists of frequencies that are exact multiples of $k$, while $E_a$ contains all remaining frequencies.
 Since $E_a$ includes all frequencies lower than $k$, smooth functions are well-approximated on $E_a$ for moderate $k$.
 As $k$ increases, the cyclic space $E_c$ shrinks, reducing the degree of smoothness needed for high dispersion.
 See also \cite{lecuyer2000variance} for a related Fourier analysis perspective on the variance of (non-exchangeable) shifted lattice designs. \end{remark}

-Let $w_a(s)$ and $w_c(s)$ denote the approximation weights (Equation \ref{eqn:weight-def}) on $E_a$ and $E_c$ respectively, so that $w_c(s)$ quantifies how cyclic the influence functions $\si(\cdot)$ are, on average over $i \in [n]$.
+Let $w_a(s)$ and $w_c(s)$ denote the approximation weights (Equation \eqref{eqn:weight-def}) on $E_a$ and $E_c$ respectively, so that $w_c(s)$ quantifies how cyclic the influence functions $\si(\cdot)$ are, on average over $i \in [n]$.
 We apply Theorem \ref{thm:eigenspace-decomposition} to $G =$ RS, using the facts above.

 \begin{thm}[Rotation Sampling] Let $G$ be the RS coupling.
 Then